SS Admiral Nakhimov: Admiral Nakhimov

 During the peak summer travel season, Admiral Nakhimov operated cruises on the Black Sea between Odessa and Batumi, a six-day round trip.
 She carried an average of 1,000 people per voyage.
 She was the flagship of the Black Sea passenger fleet for several years until more modern liners entered service.

 Sinking

 At 10:00 p.m.
 Moscow Time on 31 August 1986, Admiral Nakhimov sailed from Novorossiysk en route to Sochi, its next stop.
 There were 888 passengers and 346 crew members aboard.
-Most of the passengers were Ukrainian, with the remainder from Russia, Moldova, and other parts of the then Soviet Union.
+Most of the passengers were Ukrainians, with the remainder from the Russian SFSR, the Moldavian SSR, and other parts of the then Soviet Union.
 The captain of the ship was Vadim Markov.